payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 │   └── Gymnasium-compatible AO environment
 │
 ├── packages/
-│   └── Optical modeling and simulation utilities
+│   └── Auxiliary packages for reinforcement learning and baseline methods │
-│
 ├── utils/
 │   └── Helper functions for environment simulation and evaluation